 Certification will demonstrate that you are qualified to teach journalism and validate the credibility of your program to administrators, parents, fellow teachers, students and others.
 It will recognize your commitment to journalistic training and provide tangible evidence of your qualifications to remain in journalism education.
 It recognizes journalism teaching and advising as an academic field worthy of professional status.
 For business/ commercial JEA members associated with a scholastic journalism enterprise, it will demonstrate a high level of professionalism and commitment to the students and advisers they serve.
 JEA will notify administrators and local media of your certification.
 A certificate and pin will testify to your qualification.
-Your listing in the directory also will be an automatic reference for available positions in and opportunities to serve scholastic journalism.
+When you attend or speak at national conventions, you will be designated as a CJE or MJE on your name badge and in the program.

 Does this mean journalism teachers and advisers must earn this certification?

 No. Designed to recognize teachers with the background and experience necessary to do a good job, this program is entirely voluntary.
 JEA encourages all journalism educators to be well prepared.

 How does this program differ from state certification?

 State certification, which does not exist in many states, is usually mandatory and based entirely on college credits.
 Through the test, this program will recognize teachers who have gained knowledge through experience and self-study or from attending convention sessions or non-credit workshops.
 It also offers national certification whether or not a state program exists.
 The Master Journalism Educator program recognizes the teacher of unusual ability and expertise, a recognition that state certification cannot provide.

 JEA hopes colleges and universities will offer courses and workshops to help teachers meet these requirements.
 JEA also hopes colleges and universities will realize classes taught by CJEs and MJEs are bona fide English classes and should be accepted as such when determining college admissions.

 Anything I need to know about the online application?